0xC0FFEEBEEF/nbdevlabtwo/README.md

 # nbdevlab

-nbdevlab is Nathan Bullock's living lab notebook for experiments across Astro, Cloudflare Workers, and a growing catalogue of homelab projects.
+nbdevlab is Nathan Bullock's living lab notebook for experiments across Astro, Cloudflare Pages, and a growing catalogue of homelab projects.
 The site documents active builds, publishes deep-dive write ups, and tracks the infrastructure that powers nbdevlab.com.

 ## Highlights
 - **Living lab notebook** – project logs and field notes captured as Markdown content collections.